-Full-time students must complete at least 12 credit hours per semester, 24 credit hours by the end of the academic year.
+Full-time students must complete at least 12 credit hours per semester, 24 credit hours by the end of the academic year if enrolled for fall and spring semesters.
 Minimum credit requirements per semester obligate students to be enrolled in a minimum of 12 credit hours each semester in order to retain full-time financial aid eligibility.
-Students enrolled in fewer than 12 credits will be eligible for half-time status financial aid, provided they are enrolled for at least 6 credit hours.
-Any student dropping below half-time attendance may lose eligibility for any financial aid.
-All credit hours must be completed at Linfield College, through an approved consortium agreement or through a foreign study program approved by the college.
+Students enrolled in fewer than 12 credits per semester will be reviewed per semester per the credits they attempted and based upon the number of credits their financial aid was calculated upon.
+For example, a half-time student (6-8 credits) must complete at least 6 credits per semester; a three-quarter time student (9-11 credits) must complete at least 9 credits per semester; a less-than-half-time student (5 or fewer credits) must attempt and complete exactly the amount of credits they attempted and their financial aid was calculated upon.
+If a student is part-time with no Federal Pell Grant eligibility, they must complete at least 6 credit hours per semester to meet this standard.
+All credit hours must be completed at Linfield College, or through an approved consortium agreement, or through a foreign study program approved by the college.

 "No credit" designations such as "W" (Withdrawal), "AUD" (Audit), "I" (Incomplete), and "IP" (In Progress) are considered attempted but not considered satisfactory completion of a course for the purposes of financial aid.
-Course grades of "I" (Incomplete) require a contingency grade and are treated as both attempted and completed credits, if there is a contract on file with the Registrar's Office with a contingency grade of D- or better.
-If the contingency grade is an "F", or if no contract is on file with the Registrar's Office, the "I" will be treated as attempted not completed successfully.
+Course grades of "I" (Incomplete) require a contingency grade and are treated as both attempted and completed credits if there is a contract on file with the Registrar's Office with a contingency grade of D or better.
+If the contingency grade is an "F", or if no contract is on file with the Registrar's Office, the "I" will be treated as attempted but not completed successfully.
 Students are required to complete the course requirements within the time prescribed by the college.